WinnieSchLin/checksum-generation/README.md

 There are many programs to generate checksums, but I’ve written a script that will insert the checksums into the file name and generate an inventory on a directory-by-directory basis.
 In general, the script will:
-1. Ask the root directory, hash algorithm, and which file types to process before calculating an individual file's checksum according to the submitted parameters.
+1. Ask the root directory, inventory directory, hash algorithm, and which file extensions to process on an inclusionary or exclusionary basis
-2. Calculate the checksum
+2. Calculate the checksum using certUtil
-3. Append the checksum to the file name
+3. Look into past inventories and see whether the checksum matches, identify duplicate checksums, or whether the file is new to the directory 3.5 Append checksum to file name, if desired
+4. Check mediainfo metadata against image and audio file standards (and, in the future LSU's preferred file specs), to determine if file has unexpected or incorrect properties while still being valid
-4. Produce an inventory of all the file names in each directory with the fields:
+5. Produce a csv inventory of all the file names for each directory with the fields:
     * Time stamp of file processed
     * Full file path
     * Directory that the file is in
+    * File name (and previous file name, if checksum is appended to file name)
- * Original file name
+    * Checksum
- * New file name which includes the checksum
+    * Checksum algorithm
- * Notes whether the file is being processed by the script for the first time (Boolean value)
+    * Whether the file is being processed by the script for the first time, which would indicate a new file (Boolean value)
- * Notes whether the most recently generated checksum matches a past generated checksum (compares checksum to file name, this is also Boolean)
+    * Whether the most recently generated checksum matches the most recent past checksum if the file is not new
+      (compares checksum to past inventory, this is also Boolean)
+    * Tell whether the file is valid according to mediainfo metadata matching with expected metadata